AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quote-templates.md

 ## Add a shipping address

 The buyer cannot accept a quote template until it has a shipping address.
-After adding the address,  and retbuyer must add a shipping address to the quote template and send it to the seller for review.

 1. The buyer logs in to their account.